 Figure 21: ArtifactType structure.

 ArtifactType elements define the files, arguments and other information required to perform a particular deployment operation.
-Every artifact that can be defined in a content element is an instance of ArtifactType.
-These are InstallArtifact, UpdateArtifact, UndoArtifact, UninstallArtifact, RepairArtifact and ConfigArtifact.
+Every artifact that can be defined in a content element is an instance of

 4.3.3.1 ArtifactType Property Summary